pnp/docker-spfx/DevelopmentContainers.md

 - Git repository in a GitHub organization with enabled Codespaces, https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/enabling-github-codespaces-for-your-organization
 - SPFx solution code, scaffolded in the root directory

-## Defining Remote Containers for the Project
+## Defining Development Containers for the Project

 1. In the root folder of the source code, create the folder called `.devcontainer`.